 - Wash your beddings, linens, mattresses, and clothes with hot, soapy water.
 After washing, dry them in high heat in a dryer, putting it on its maximum setting.
 Let it stay there for 30 minutes.
 Heat can kill bed bugs.

 - Another way to kill bed bugs it to freeze them.
 Put your beddings or linens or any items with bed bugs in a freezer.
 Set at 0 degrees and leave the items there for four days.
-Monitor the freezer every now and then and make sure the temperature would always be at 0 degrees.
+Monitor the freezer every now and then and make sure the temperature stays at 0 degrees.

 - Try using diatomaceous earth.
 For those who are still unfamiliar with it, diatomaceous earth is composed of fossilized remains of an organism called diatoms.
 This is an effective way of killing bed bugs and other pests because its sharp edges are very abrasive.
 It absorbs the bed bug’s oils and fats, dehydrating them and eventually killing them.
 Just sprinkle some of them on places you see the bed bugs.
 You can purchase diatomaceous earth at a local gardening store near you.